Rigid-Flex is under active development. Use of the new rigid-flex features requires the following change in the Advanced Settings:

 Each DXF/DWG object will be mapped to an object and will be displayed in the workspace.

 Make the mechanical layer that holds the board shape objects the active layer, then select all objects on that layer (Edit » Select » All on Layer).

 To update the Board Shape to match the selected outline, run the Design » Board Shape » Define from Selected Objects command.

 If the board includes board cutouts, these can be created by selecting the outline of the cutout and running the Tools » Convert » Create Board Cutout from Selected Primitives command.

 The software will attempt to find the shape based on the centerline of the selected objects.
 If the coordinates for the end of one track/arc segment do not exactly match the coordinates of the next track/arc segment then the boundary identification algorithm will fail and a message will be displayed showing the failure location.
 It will offer to use a tracing algorithm instead.
 Note that the tracing algorithm follows the outer edge of the track/arc objects so the board shape will be slightly different than the one created from the centerlines.
 Only choose this option if your design can accept the impact of this difference.

 Defining the Board Shape from a 3D Body

-This feature redefines the board shape based on a surface (face) of an imported 3D STEP model.
+This feature redefines the board shape based on a surface (face) of an imported 3D model.
+Supported model formats includes: STEP (*.Stp or *.STEP), Parasolid (*.x_t or *x_b), or a SOLIDWORKS Part File (*.SldPrt).
 It can be used to quickly create a complex board shape and helps integration between electronic and mechanical design areas.
 This is a two-stage process: first the STEP model is imported, then the required shape is selected from the STEP model.